Strengthening Zurich's Favorable Tax Treatment of Charitable Foundations

 In the case of associations (and other organizations) whose compensation arrangements are not reviewed by an independent supervisory body, the Zurich cantonal tax office will, however, review the appropriateness of the board members’ compensation itself from the outset.

 As a result of the remuneration of the foundation board now being deemed compatible with the tax exemption by the Zurich tax office, the supervisory authority will have to develop a practice for the appropriateness of the foundation board members’ remuneration.
-We agree with Professor Opel that the remuneration paid should be market-based and commensurate with time and performance, which will have to be assessed on a case-by-case basis.[15]
+We agree with Professor Opel that the remuneration paid and commensurate with time and performance, which will have to be assessed on a case-by-case basis.[15]

 The change in practice of the Zurich tax office towards the permissibility of remuneration of the foundation board is particularly correct in view of the fact that the law does not prohibit the remuneration of the management body of non-profit legal entities.
 Rather, it is up to the foundation’s founder to regulate any remuneration of the foundation board in the foundation deed.[16]
 Appropriate remuneration of the foundation board is also in line with the interests of the foundation board due to the high level of responsibility it bears.